NorthernMechatronics/tflm_digits/training_files/README.md

 test_images = test_images / 255.0
 ```

 You will notice that each of the labels are arranged in a 1D array, but each element is an array in itself with 1 element.
 There are two key parts of multi-classification: identifying the number of classes that exist, and identifying which class best fits the input.
 In the dataset, there are 10 classes because there are 10 digits.
 Typically, in binary classification where there are two classes A and B, the input is in either A or B. In multi-class classification, this process is extended to determine which class in some number **n** of classes A_1, A_2, ..., A_n does the input belong to.
-This strategy is better known as [one vs. all](https://developers.google.com/machine-learning/crash-course/multi-class-neural-networks/one-vs-all#:~:text=all%20provides%20a%20way%20to,classifier%20for%20each%20possible%20outcome.), and is a foundation of neural networks.
+This strategy is better known as [one vs. all](https://developers.google.com/machine-learning/crash-course/multi-class-neural-networks/one-vs-all#:~:text=all%20provides%20a%20way%20to,classifier%20for%20each%20possible%20outcome.).

-LabelBinarizer helps us to transform each labels so that each class can be indicated in a binary format.
+[LabelBinarizer](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.LabelBinarizer.html) helps us to transform each labels so that each class can be indicated in a binary format.
 For example, in SVHN, if a digit is identified as 2, then its respective label is `[0 1 0 0 0 0 0 0 0 0]`.

 ```
 lb = LabelBinarizer()